Ap3ili/Ap3ili.github.io/_posts/2025-07-03-escapeTwo.md

 ![capture-9](capture-9.PNG)
 <div style="text-align: center;">
   ⚠️ <strong>READ ME IF STUCK</strong> ⚠️<br>
-  If for whatever reason the next step DOES NOT WORK, re-run the previous two steps.
+  If for whatever reason the next step <b>DOES NOT WORK</b>, re-run the previous two steps.
 AND re-run the dacledit twice.
 </div>
 <br>
 Once we have written our FullControl DACL edit, we can finally create a shadow credential.